skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

 at around 20° above the horizon just after 11:20pm UTC.
 As expected,
-is range reaches a minimum during that minute and its range rate swaps from negative (drawing closer) to positive (moving away).
+its range reaches a minimum during that minute and its range rate swaps from negative (drawing closer) to positive (moving away).